dflydev/dflydev-stack-basic-authentication/README.md

 Usage
 -----

-The BasuciAuthentication middleware accepts the following options:
+The BasicAuthentication middleware accepts the following options:

  * **authenticator**: *(required)* A callback used to ensure that the specified credentials are correct.